Chiral and topological superconductivity in isospin polarized multilayer graphene

 Due to the large density of states, the charge susceptibility becomes large for momenta below twice the Fermi momentum $k_{F,2}$ of the outer Fermi surface.
 This leads to a suppression of the electron-electron interaction at small momenta and a peak at $2 k_{F,2}$.
-The screening strongly reduces the repulsion on long length scales compared to the Fermi wavelength, and leads to an over-screening with an effective attraction at distances of a few Fermi wavelengths, as demonstrated in Fig.~\ref{fig:2}(c).
+This renormalized interaction potential promotes a $p$-wave superconducting instability.

+In real space, the screening strongly reduces the repulsion above the Thomas-Fermi screening length $\ell_{\rm TF}$.
+Furthermore, Friedel oscillations appear with period $2 k_{F,1},\ 2 k_{F,2}$ due to the two Fermi surfaces.
+When the Thomas-Fermi screening length is much shorter than the wavelengths $\pi/k_{F,1},\ \pi/k_{F,2}$, Friedel oscillations dominate over Coulomb repulsion and lead to an effective attraction at short length scales, as obtained from our calculations shown in Fig.~\ref{fig:2}(c).
+We find $\ell_{\rm TF} \approx 1$ to $2\ {\rm nm}$, for typical parameters where we observe superconductivity as discussed below, while $2\pi/k_{F,1}$, $2\pi/k_{F,2}$ is typically around $20 \ {\rm nm} $ to $ 30\ {\rm nm}$.
+This mechanism benefits from a mexican-hat shaped dispersion because the additional pocket contributes a large density of states leading to a short Thomas-Fermi screening length.
+This enables superconductivity at larger density.

 To determine the superconducting order parameter and its critical temperature, we solve the self-consistency equations

 where $E_{\bm k}$ is the quasiparticle energy